daylinmorgan/clonmapper/md/03-methods.md

 14. Remove plunger from 20 mL syringe and attach to a 0.45 $\mu$m PES syringe filter.

-15. Transfer viral supernatant to a 20 mL syringe.
+15. Transfer viral supernatant to the 20 mL syringe.

 16. Filter viral supernatant through 0.45 $\mu$m PES syringe filter into a fresh 50 mL conical tube to remove any remaining cell debris.

-17. Concentrate virus 20X in 30,000 MWCO PES ultrafiltration centrifugal concentrator by loading 20 mL of filtered viral supernatant into concentrator chamber and spinning at 4000 x g for 60-75 minutes at 4 °C until \~1 mL of media remains in filter.[^24]
+17. Concentrate virus ~20X in 30,000 MWCO PES ultrafiltration centrifugal concentrator by loading 20 mL of filtered viral supernatant into concentrator chamber and spinning at 4000 x g for 60-75 minutes at 4 °C until \~1 mL of media remains in filter.[^24]

 [^24]: Spin times will vary based on centrifuge angle. spinning at 4 °C will increase the amount of time it takes for media to pass through filter (We have noted that 22 mL takes about 75 minutes).